- Vape Kits

-However, the popularity of e cigarettes has taken off in recent years and more and more vapers have been left uncertain as to the rules regarding travelling by air with their e-cig.
+However, the popularity of e cigarettes has taken off in recent years leaving more and more vapers uncertain on the rules regarding travelling by air with their e-cig.

 Please check with your airline to make sure there are no issues with carrying your e-cigarettes in flight as some do not allow you to pack lithium iron batteries in the hand luggage and therefore these may need to be packed in your suitcase prior to travel.

 To withstand travel, we advise using a good quality and durable ecigarette with, of course, the best e liquid available today.

 Although there have been social reports of passengers vaping during flights, as a rule using e cigarettes onboard is not permitted by any airline and we would strongly advise that you do not do this.